kma-code/Phaseless-Alignment-Learning/README.md

 Three separate setups were used for experiments:

-1) Figures 3 and 4a,b: Dendritic microcircuit simulator.
+1) Figures 3 and 4a,b and Supplement Figures 1 and 3: Dendritic microcircuit simulator.
 [THIS FOLDER](https://github.com/kma-code/Pseudo-backprop-Lab/tree/master/PAL%20MC)
-2) Figures 4c,d,e,f: Dendritic microcircuit simulator based on GeNN.
+2) Figures 4c,d,e,f and Supplement Figure 2: Dendritic microcircuit simulator based on GeNN.
 [THIS REPO](https://github.com/unibe-cns/pal_microcircuits_genn)
 3) Figure 5 and 6: Based on Generalized Latent Equilibrium codebase.
 [THIS FOLDER](https://github.com/kma-code/Phaseless-Alignment-Learning/tree/master/generalized_latent_equilibrium)

-To run a specific setup, please go to the corresponding repo.
+To run a specific setup, please go to the corresponding repo/folder.